nRFCloud/utils/ADVANCED.md

 If the `rtt` option is specified, communication will be performed using [SEGGER's RTT](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) interface.
 To use RTT, the device must be running the [Modem Shell](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/cellular/modem_shell) sample application [built with the RTT overlay](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/samples/cellular/modem_shell/README.html#segger-rtt-support).
-This script will optionally flash the modem shell application on startup if a hex file path is provided with the `mosh-rtt-hex` option.

 In addition to the device specific credentials, this script will install the CA certificate(s) necessary for connecting to nRF Cloud.
 By default, the script will install the AWS root CA.